 One entire year passed without bringing any new clothes into my life!
 No sweaters, no pants, no dresses, no jewelry, no socks, no shoes (other than the one allowed exception of tennis shoes), no purses, no sunglasses.
 Nothing free or bought.
 Nothing given or swapped.
 Nothing, not even underwear!
 That’s why I’ve decided to refer to it a closet fast. 😉 And I will tell you what – it felt good not buying anything new.
 Because you know what?
 I didn’t need to!!
 I had plenty of stuff in my closet.
 I had more than plenty because even though I spent the entire year eliminating clothes instead of bringing them in, I still didn’t wear everything in my closet.
 By learning how to extend time between washings this year I’m hoping to keep the clothes I have around for longer only making swaps with secondhand (or ethically produced) items when I feel the need.

 For the things I used regularly but were maybe starting to wear out or didn’t fit the best (like shorts), I made do.
 I even got through the year with the same old worn out pair of sunglasses that I inherited from my husband when he switched to prescription frames.
-My biggest fear was that teenie would break them or I’d love them sometime over the year because I only had two pairs to work with (after weeding out the ones I wouldn’t be caught dead in) but somehow managed to hold on to them both the whole time.
+My biggest fear was that teenie would break them or I’d lose them sometime over the year because I only had two pairs to work with (after weeding out the ones I wouldn’t be caught dead in) but somehow managed to hold on to them both the whole time.
 Now the year is over, instead of buying new I’m going to see if any glasses place around town can switch the lenses out in the frames for fresh ones!

 Buy Less & Choose Used When Possible